joescharf/olympus-contracts/ANALYSIS/olympus_v2_smart_contract_analysis_part_1_setup.md

 ## Deploy the contracts:
 - `npx hardhat node --network hardhat` to start local json-rpc server and deploys all the contracts.
   - Run it in separate terminal process
-  - Uses the overloaded `hardhat node` provided by `hardhat-deploy` plugin [see hardhat node for more info](https://github.com/wighawag/hardhat-deploy/tree/master#2-hardhat-node)
+  - Uses the overloaded `hardhat node` task provided by `hardhat-deploy` plugin [see hardhat node task for more info](https://github.com/wighawag/hardhat-deploy/tree/master#2-hardhat-node)

 ## Run some checks:
 - Run the test suite: `npx hardhat test` (uses harhat network.
 Note: tests fail if use localhost)
 - Check the deployment with a script`npx hardhat run --network localhost scripts/00_checkDeployment.ts`

 # Notes: